Municue

 Attorney

-Check Dallas Charter milestones for city auditor nominating process
+Check Dallas City Charter deadline for auditor nominating commission

-What to do: Pull the Dallas City Charter and City Code provisions governing the City Auditor nominating commission's required timeline and procedural steps — if the charter specifies milestones that should have produced a formal vote by now, two briefing-only appearances without recorded action may constitute a procedural defect available to raise when the nomination reaches full Council.
+What to do: Pull the Dallas City Charter provisions governing the City Auditor nominating commission's required milestones — if the charter mandates a formal vote or recommendation within a set period, two briefing-only appearances with no recorded action may constitute a procedural defect you can raise before the nomination reaches full Council.
+Once a name is forwarded, the window to challenge the process on procedural grounds narrows sharply.

 Source: Committee on Finance — Feb 03, 2026 →